jaggiJ/outbreak-zville/README.md

 Outbreak Zville struggles to be a realistic  zombie virus simulation in village settings.
 Simulation predicts that it takes around __one hour for zombie virus to wipe out a village__ of size 200-2500.
 Zombie virus type: Romero's LH (latency happy).
-Simulation uses probablilities assumptions to calculate likely outcome.
+Simulation uses percentage chances to calculate likely outcome.
 It runs in command line interface, has basic ascii graphic and is written in procedural python with standard library.

 ![Imgur](https://i.imgur.com/d5SR4Qv.png)